SAP-samples/hana-xsa-opensap-hana7/README.md

 - Realistic yet easier-to-maintain security setup
 - The power of modern programming models
 - SQL DDL-based database object creation
-- New CDS concepts for service enablement and UI annotations
+- New Core Data & Servces concepts for service enablement and UI annotations
 - More open source components and techniques

 ## Course Characteristics